Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/README.md

 <img src="img/2_echo.png" width="400"/>

-This part assumes you have access to a functional ROS workspace.
-Steps covered include creating a TCP connection between Unity and ROS, generating C# scripts from a ROS msg and srv files, and publishing to a ROS topic.
+This part covers creating a TCP connection between Unity and ROS, generating C# scripts from a ROS msg and srv files, and publishing to a ROS topic.

 ---